Dean Joseph Curtis Professor of

 Editorial, Racism Less Pervasive, More Complex, Baltimore Sun A21 (April 4, 2008)

 Editorial, Recognition Long Overdue, Washington Afro-American A9 (March 31, 2007)

-Editorial, Worst Supreme Court Decisions Ever Continues to Haunt, Washington Afro-American A8 (March 9, 2007)
+Editorial, After 150 Years, Worst Supreme Court Decision Ever Continues to Haunt, Washington Afro-American A8 (March 9, 2007)

 Op-Ed., Congress Must Act to Guard Our Most Important Right, Orlando Sentinel, Aug.
 16, 2013, at p.
 A14.